flatironinstitute/CaImAn/docs/source/Installation.rst

    http://docs.continuum.io/anaconda/install.
 Allow the installer to modify your PATH variable
 -  Create a new environment with the caiman package from conda-forge:
+-  If you are installing on Windows, use the conda enabled shell (under "Anaconda" in your programs menu) rather than powershell or a generic prompt

 .. code:: bash